 Contrary to all my fears and concerns, that Christmas turned out to be amazing!
-If I would have given in to the A great new beginning.
+If I would have given in to the anxiety, we would have missed out on a great new beginning.

 There’s no manual on how to join two families.
-I’m sure we didn’t do everything the right way… because I don’t think there is a right way to blend a family.
+I’m sure we didn’t do everything the right way… because I don’t think there is a right way to blend a family but we did the best we knew how.
 I know it’s never God’s original intent but I’m thankful that God works all things for our good and allows second chances at love—real love… and gives us more family to embrace!

 The kids are older now, some starting to make traditions of their own.
 But we still get together.
 Celebrating as this new family hybrid has become our norm and one of the most wonderful times of the year!
 Right now, the house is full of the kids, a boyfriend, a fiancé, a cat with one more “kid” coming tonight.
 We’ve having meals together, playing games and watching movies.
 It really is a wonderful time.